gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   useValue(y)
   ```

-* **Non-Isolated and Actor Isolated**.
+* **Disconnected and Actor Isolated**.
 Merging the non-`Sendable` and actor
   isolation regions results in a new actor isolated region.
 This forces all
-  values in non-isolated region to be treated as if they are isolated to the
+  values in disconnected region to be treated as if they are isolated to the
   actor.
 This can only occur when calling a method on an actor or assigning into
   an actor's field: